fullstack-development/Uniswap-v3-Fork-SC/README.md

 The Uniswap smart contracts were not modified.
 They are taken from the repositories as-is, so there is no need for test coverage.

+### Change POOL_INIT_CODE_HASH

+> Mandatory to perform for deployment in a new network

+To generate the pool address in the third version, similarly to the second version, the hash of the pool smart contract bytecode is used in [PoolAddress.sol](./src/v3-periphery/libraries/PoolAddress.sol).
+This ensures that addresses are created based on the protocol pool code.

+The hash is declared using a variable `POOL_INIT_CODE_HASH`.

+To deploy smart contracts to a new network, you need to compile the project and calculate a new hash taking into account the specifics of your compiler settings.

+We have prepared a [script](./scripts/computeInitCodeHash.js) for calculation new `POOL_INIT_CODE_HASH`.

+Steps:

+1. Build project
+    ```shell
+    $ npx hardhat compile
+    ```
+2. Run calculation `POOL_INIT_CODE_HASH`
+    ```shell
+    node .\scripts\computeInitCodeHash.js
+    ```
+3. Replace the `POOL_INIT_CODE_HASH` variable with the calculation result in [PoolAddress.sol](./src/v3-periphery/libraries/PoolAddress.sol)

+Now you can successfully start deploying smart contracts.

 ### Deploy

 Deployment is implemented only with Hardhat Ignition.
 The deployment modules are located in the `/ignition/modules` folder.